African-Robotics-Unit/Ship-Hull-Vinyl-Dataset/synchronize/README.md

 ## Usage
 You will need to edit the topic names and bag file name in the params.yaml file found in the config folder before calling the launch file for the node.

-The launch file creates a synchronizer node that opens a pre-recorded rosbag and extracts all messages and their data to perform synchronization.
+The launch file creates a synchronizer node that opens a pre-recorded rosbag and extracts all messages and their data to perform synchronization using ROS timestamps.
 The synchronizer node expects that all data is recorded into one rosbag under different topics.

 ```
 $ roslaunch synchronize synchronize_node.launch
 ```

+It is normal that some messages can be dropped, based on the best-match algorithm in the Approximate Time Synchronizer filter.
+This ROS package also drops any messages that occur after the last low-frequency sensor message.
+This means that an IMU with 100Hz will drop the last 100 or less messages after the last message from a 1Hz sensor.

 ## Installation
 Download the 'synchronize' package into the src folder of your ROS workspace.